 Inner Harbour to James Bay Village: Menzies Street

 Menzies St. runs all the way from the Inner Harbour to the heart of James Bay Village.
 No matter which direction you walk, this is one of the best routes to take to explore this area.
-If you’re coming from Landmark Sub Penthouse, walk around the Inner Harbour to the Parliament Buildings where you’ll find Menzies St. where you can stroll to James Bay village.
-If you’re heading downtown from Beacon Hill View Condo, head to Menzies and Toronto St where the Thrifty Foods is and take this stunning stroll to the Inner Harbour.
-Plus, this is a main artery in James Bay where you can find great coffee, breakfasts and markets as you walk.
+This is a main road between James Bay and central downtown Victoria where you can find great coffee, breakfasts and markets as you walk.

 Just east of downtown Victoria you’ll find the residential community of Fairfield.
-In Fairfield, you can walk through the historic neighbourhood of Rockland, shop, dine and grab a coffee in the bustling Cook Street Village, bask on some of the city’s best beaches and wander through one of the most stunning urban parks in Canada.
-In the spring this little residential area becomes one of the centres of jaw dropping, blossom-lined streets.
-Whether you’re staying at Landmark Executive Sub Penthouse on the border of downtown and Fairfield, or if you’re right in the heart of Fairfeild at Manor Suite off Rockland or Barkley Manor Executive, these blossom walks are steps away from your door!
+In Fairfield, you can walk through the historic neighbourhood of Rockland, shop, dine and grab a coffee in the bustling Cook Street Village, bask on some of the city’s best beaches and wander through one of the most stunning urban parks in Canada and in the spring this little residential area becomes one of the centres of jaw dropping, blossom-lined streets.

 Fairfield and Dallas Road stroll